 Svadhyaya has quite a life changing implication here around our consumption of such things as newspapers and television.
-Are we watching television programmes that inspire us and enrich our lives or do we use television as “chewing gum for the eyes”?
-Are we reading newspapers that educate us or do they instil us with fear of the world?
-Svadhyaya is mindful consumption of television and media, being aware of how such things make you feel.
+Are we watching television programmes that inspire us and enrich our lives?
+Or do we use television as “chewing gum for the eyes”?
+Are we reading newspapers that educate us?
+Or do they instil us with fear of the world?
+Svadhyaya is mindful consumption of television and media.
+Being aware of how such things make you feel.

-Over the years I have reduced my consumption of television dramatically, only choosing to occasionally watch documentaries and films.
+Over the years I have reduced my consumption of television dramatically.
+As a result only choosing to occasionally watch documentaries and films.
 This has had a positive effect for me, I became aware that often certain television programmes left me feeling annoyed, frustrated or down.
 Removing this source of negativity can have an uplifting effect on your general mood.
 This all comes down to mindfulness and having a greater awareness of how such things make you feel.
 I have found more time to read books and to undertake study.
 I have always found books to be a rich source of inspiration not just philosophical books or yoga books but also biographies.
 Biographies can give us a good insight into other peoples experience of life, this can help us foster feelings of empathy and compassion allowing us to put ourselves in the place of the author.